 RESNA is engaged in a number of international efforts to promote the fields of rehabilitation engineering and assistive technology; advocate for access to technology solutions for people with disabilities; and facilitate the exchange of ideas, research, and technologies.
-For more information about our international efforts, or to become involved, please contact the RESNA office.
+For more information about our international alliances, or to become involved, please contact the RESNA office.

 United Nations Consultative Status